Bogdan-Blaj/JAVA_Tricks/README.md

 # JAVA_Tricks
-An JAVA Eclipse Project with good to know code techniques and tasks
+A JAVA Eclipse Project with good to know code techniques and tasks